tom-steel/Banned-Phrases/aircrew/b/index.md

 ## Bernouillis
 (n.)
 Term used by the uneducated to describe the origin of lift.
 Sky hooks, Lift fairies

+## Big ignore (the)
+(n.)
+A fictional item given by someone to indicate that the have disregarded some form of communication.
+Eg: “I gave that email ~.”

+## Biggest alligator
+(n.)
+The most prominent threat.

 ## Billy
 (adj.)
 An amplifier of any word beginning with the letter b.
 Eg: ~ bonus, ~bollocks, ~big steps.
 Exception ~no mates.